deveshgoyal1000/dingogeom/README.md

 The default option is to run the sequential [Multiphase Monte Carlo Sampling algorithm](https://arxiv.org/abs/2012.05503) (MMCS) algorithm.

-**Tip**: After the first run of MMCS algorithm the polytope stored in object `sampler` is usually more rounded than the initial one.
+**Tip**: After the first run of MMCS algorithm the polytope stored in the object `sampler` is usually more rounded than the initial one.
 Thus, the function `generate_steady_states()` becomes more efficient from run to run.

 #### Rounding the polytope